dikortis/LetsTalkETC/Episodes/Episode_6.md

-probably the most contentious issue that we have at least in the near term and that we probably won't be able to get rid of all of it all the contention but at least we can mitigate that by communication by making a solid you know yeah making the information the case for it to be to be solid you can't pull any punches you can't like try to sneak anything in there right we come up with the best policy I think and we can explain it well and people will understand it see it and be willing to go with it mm-hmm right but if you try to start playing games or you're trying to maybe we can maybe we can sneak in some extra ether or some extra et Cie early right people p someone's going to cry foul yeah we're great right so if you just try to do the best thing then I
+probably the most contentious issue that we have at least in the near term and that we probably won't be able to get rid of it all the contention but at least we can mitigate that by communication by making a solid you know making the information the case for it to be to be solid you can't pull any punches you can't like try to sneak anything in there right we come up with the best policy I think and we can explain it well and people will understand it see it and be willing to go with it right but if you try to start playing games or you're trying to maybe we can maybe we can sneak in some extra ethereum or some extra ETC early right people p someone's going to cry foul yeah we're great right so if you just try to do the best thing then I